aydon14/AES/README.md

 These are not made with security in mind.
 Be cautious if you plan on implementing them in your code.

-Below is a list of all ciphers.
+Below is a list of all ciphers in this repository.
 If it gets too long, use ctrl+f to find the one you want.
 _____________________________
 --- Ciphers & Modes ---